ImpulseAdventure/GUIslice-Builder/README.md

 You can find Example project files inside GUIslice/examples/builder

-### Known Issues for Release 0.13.0

- - Bug No. 48 Crash on generate code in macOS when space in file name.
- - Bug No. 86 Need to double click mouse twice sometimes to get a selection.
- - Bug No. 91 Fails to trap "invalid" filenames that are not permitted by the Arduino IDE

 ### Release History

-#### Changes for 0.13.0.1
+#### Changes for 0.13.0.2 Hot Fix

 ##### Bug Fixes
+ - Bug No. 102 crash running code gen missing tags for older project files

+#### Changes for 0.13.0.1 Hot Fix

+##### Bug Fixes
  - Bug No. 100 Linux target platform gives missing FONT_INCLUDE template
  - Bug No. 101 Builder fails to load in mac/os can't find starting class

 #### Changes for 0.13.0

+### Known Issues for Release 0.13.0

+ - Bug No. 48 Crash on generate code in macOS when space in file name.
+ - Bug No. 86 Need to double click mouse twice sometimes to get a selection.
+ - Bug No. 91 Fails to trap "invalid" filenames that are not permitted by the Arduino IDE

 ##### New UI Elements Supported